Pinia06/GithubRepos/README.md

 		For the simplicity, ease of use, and compatibility with the paging library.

 * **Design API**
-		For adding the bottom navigation material design.
+		For adding both the toolbar and bottom navigation material design.

 * **Glide framework**
 		To get the avatar picture of the repository owner from a URL and display it on screen.